Why The RealMe 8 5G is Worth Your Time & Money

 RealMe wants to be a “youth brand” – all of its marketing is targeted at young people.
 And the price of the phone, alongside its design and focus on imaging, is what will end up selling this phone to youngsters.

-But this phone is suitable for all types of users, even existing Apple and Samsung users.
+But this phone is suitable for all types of users, even existing Apple and Samsung phone users.

 If you want a cheap 5G phone with a great camera and a stunning design and solid performance, for less than £200, the RealMe 8 5G is essentially unbeatable.